yoid2000/syndiffix-paper-tests/README.md

 Run `generate_all_sdx_combs.py`.
 This creates the file:
 * `SDX_TEST_DIR/allSynCombs.json`, which contains the information needed to create every synthetic dataset, and
-* `slurmGenSdx`, which is the slurm command needed to create the synthetic datasets
+* `slurmGenSdx`, which is the slurm shell script needed to create the synthetic datasets

-In a slurm zzzz

-Run `create_syndiffix_datasets.py`.
+Run `sbatch slurmGenSdx`.
 This creates all of the SynDiffix synthetic datasets needed for our tests.
-This will consist of all 1dim, 2dim, 3dim, and 4dim combinations of all of the test datasets.
+This will consist of all 1dim, 2dim, and 3dim combinations of all of the test datasets.